mrceedjay/HU-058_ESPHome-NTC-LDR-Buzzer/README.md

 I made a test automation in Home Assistant to automatically adjust the display brightness.
 It works but it's just for demo.

-In the example code, an LDR value of 3% corresponds to 1% display brightness, while an LDR value of 15% corresponds to 50% display brightness, with linear scaling.
+In the example YAML, an LDR value of 3% corresponds to 1% display brightness, while an LDR value of 15% corresponds to 50% display brightness, with linear scaling.
 ### Automatic Display Brightness

 ```yaml